-Mercedes won’t start or turn over?
-Are you experiencing Mercedes-Benz no start problems?
-Key won’t turn at all?
-Engine turning over but the car will not start?
-Maybe it finally starts, runs for a few seconds and then dies.
+Can’t start or turn over your Mercedes-Benz?
+Are you experiencing Mercedes-Benz no-start problems?
+Won’t the key turn at all?
+Engine turns over, but the car will not start?
+Maybe it finally starts, runs for a few seconds, and then dies.
 These are common Mercedes-Benz starting problems.

-This comprehensive step by step guide is written to help you with Mercedes-Benz no start issues.
-While in few cases troubleshooting by a professional is required, there are several test that you can perform yourself to avoid a repair bill.
-In order for your Mercedes-Benz to start there are several conditions that need to be met and also needs:
+This comprehensive step-by-step guide is written to help you with Mercedes-Benz no-start issues.
+While troubleshooting by a professional is required in a few cases, there are several tests you can perform yourself to avoid a repair bill.
+For your Mercedes-Benz to start, several conditions need to be met and also needs:

 - Start enable by Drive Authorization System

 - It requires electrical power to crank the engine.

 The car turns over, but it won’t start

 The vehicle makes a clicking noise but won’t start.
 Hint: Starter Problem or Low Battery